HomeGuidesRecipesAPI

 CSVODataSQL Server

-DocuSign Data SourceRESTWeb Service
+DocuSign Data SourceRESTPostgreSQL

-Usage
+Connector Usage

 A single data connection to a data store might provide access to many different records.
 For example a CRM system might read/write entities such as customers, locations, groups etc. Whereas a database might provide access to Tables, Views, Functions and Procedures.
-SmartIQ manages this with data objects where one data connection owns many data objects, as depicted below.
+SmartIQ manages this with data objects, where one data connection owns many data objects, as depicted below.

 Data Objects

-• The specific entity or technology to target depending on the connection type
+• The specific entity or technology to target, depending on the connection type

-Data Object Access of Read Only or Read/Write
+Data Object Read Only or Read/Write Access

 Whereas read only data objects are straight forward, writable data object has more to think about for example, whether:

-• It is technically possible to write to the data object within the data connection
+It is technically possible to write to the data object within the data connection;

-• It is appropriate to maintain data via the SmartIQ with regards to the business process and security policy.
+Or It is even appropriate to maintain data viaSmartIQ with regards to the business process and security policy.

-Filters and Fields
+Data Object Filters and Fields

 Filter Fields